What Is Continuous Deployment? Definition and Overview

 GitLab’s pricing is also relatively competitive when compared to the competitors.
 You can self-host or use GitLab’s SaaS, with pricing ranging from free to $99.

-Typically, development teams work on numerous pieces of code simultaneously that must be organized together.
+• Development teams work on numerous pieces of code simultaneously that must be organized together.
 The goal is to create a cohesive output.
-The changed lines of code might quickly derail a build if there is no clean code repository.
+The changed lines of code might quickly derail a build without a clean code repository.

 FAQs